This post may contain affiliate links.

 Rum Cake — A double dose of rum in this EASY cake that’s supremely moist, buttery, and literally juicy from all the rum!!
 The perfect make-ahead holiday entertaining cake that everyone will LOVE!!

-Easy Rum Cake Recipe
+Easy Recipe for Rum Cake

 One of the very first trips I took with my then fiancé was to Grand Cayman, where we stumbled into a gift shop that was sampling rum cake.
-It tasted so amazing because it was moist and literally juicy because it was so loaded with rum.
-I had enough samples to likely equal a piece of cake, felt a little guilty, and bought a cake to take home before leaving the island.

 I flew home with my cake, cut into it, only to be sorely disappointed because it was dry, not juicy, and there was hardly any rum flavor.
 That led me to believe they were literally pouring and dousing the cake samples at the shop with straight rum.
 It worked though because it got me to buy a cake.